-send a specific message to actors motivated to engage in the production of creative works but who are motivated to do so for both ends-based and process-based reasons.
-The signal that coauthorship sends is that their collaboration in the production of the creative work will both (i) result in the exact same legal title, i.e., authorship, and its accompanying consequences and benefits, thereby recognizing that the overall project continues to remain unequivocally instrumental and ends-based, i.e., directed in significant part at the production of a creative work, and (ii) deter strategic behavior by any one contributor to the collaborative endeavor, which might deter the collaboration, by according them all copyright's benefits.
-Notice that in both instances, the signal is tied to copyright's idea of creator incentives, except that in the latter it creates space for process-based motivations to thrive within the overall ends-based orientation of the project.
+Copyright's mechanism of incentives is taken to work through the ex ante signal that the legal regime sends to putative creators.
+The promise of "authorship" as a legal title, and its economic consequences, are thought to motivate actors to create original works of expression.220 In this formulation, the authorship signal focuses entirely on the end in question, namely the work.
+Analogously, the rules of coauthorship can be seen to send a specific message to actors motivated to engage in the production of creative works but who are motivated to do so for both ends-based and process-based reasons.
+The signal that coauthorship sends is that their collaboration in the production of the creative work will both (1) result in the exact same legal title, that is, authorship, and its accompanying consequences and benefits, thereby recognizing that the overall project continues to remain unequivocally instrumental and ends-based, that is, directed in significant part at the production of a creative work, and (2) deter strategic behavior by any one contributor to the collaborative endeavor, which might deter the collaboration, by according them all copyright's benefits.
+Notice that in both instances, the signal is tied to copyright's idea of creator incentives, except that in the latter it creates space for process-based motivations to thrive within the overall endsbased orientation of the project.